Are You Sure It’s Over?

 When the possibility becomes real of a relationship breaking down and becoming to an end, its dynamics change (for better or for worse), and this can allow for different kinds of conversations.
 These conversations are usually best conducted with a third party involved (a therapist or counsellor).

-A lot of useful work can be undertaken in counselling around the termination of a significant relationship.
+A lot of useful work can be undertaken in relationship counselling around the termination of a significant relationship.
 This work can be done in mediation therapy.

 The Shock of Being Left